sandoche/Santo-domingo-to-tarifa-music/README.md

 There are two files, one works on windows and the other in mac, I changed OS during this project, the latest version is the MainWin.flp.

 ## More
-* Read about how I made it in one month: https://medium.com/learning-lab/how-i-learnt-music-production-and-produced-a-song-in-one-month-99abcdb7d224
+* Read about how I learnt music production: https://medium.com/learning-lab/how-i-learnt-music-production-and-produced-a-song-in-one-month-99abcdb7d224
 * Find it in Soundcloud: https://soundcloud.com/sandoche/santo-domingo-to-tarifa

 ## To do